 The walk from Arsenalna Metro Station to Kyiv Pechersk Lavra is roughly 20 minutes.
 When exiting the metro station, face the Arsenal Factory and go left.
 It’s also possible to take bus 38 or 470, which stop around 5 minutes away from the monastery.

 Tip: I recommend walking, as there’s a nice park along the way with great views and several museums and monuments.
-This includes the Holodomor Genocide Museum, dedicated to three Ukrainian famines that were deemed genocides.
+This includes the Holodomor Genocide Museum, dedicated to Ukrainian famine that was deemed a genocide by several countries.

 The Kyiv Pechersk Lavra is one of Kyiv’s most famous monasteries—still active to this day—and a UNESCO World Heritage site.
 It’s an important pilgrimage site for many Orthodox Christians, and buzzes with worshippers and tourists at all times of day.